Dudejoe870/godot-openmpt/README.md

 ### The Addon

+It's pretty much the same as the Windows instructions:

-Run CMake in the root repository directory, in this case `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE>`, then `cd build && ninja`.
+Run CMake in the root repository directory, `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE>`, then `cd build && ninja`.

+You can run it again for the opposite configuration if you want both debug and release.

 After this is done you will have a `.so` file(s) in the `bin` directory of the addon folder.